eilifso/sumstud-2022/docs/aline.md

 What follows is a selection of the aforementioned slightly funny Wikipedia content.

-## Mathematical jokes
+#### Mathematical jokes

-<p>The Wikipedia article [Mathematical joke](https://en.wikipedia.org/wiki/Mathematical_joke) contains several gags based on mathematical logic, stereotypes of mathematicians and mathematical misunderstandings.</p>
+The Wikipedia article [Mathematical joke](https://en.wikipedia.org/wiki/Mathematical_joke) contains several gags based on mathematical logic, stereotypes of mathematicians and mathematical misunderstandings.

 Listed below is a selection of the best jokes: